 Stay on the Caineville Wash Road until you reach a sign that points to the left.
 There is a second sign with distances: One mile to the Temple of the Sun, Temple of the Moon, and Glass Mountain.
 Drive over to Temple of the Moon and start there first.
 There are great photo opportunities from the south side.
 The Temple of the Sun is next, and it is so large that it is difficult to photograph.
 We stood on a low hill and took pictures, so it actually looks smaller than it appears.

 Finally, drive over to Glass Mountain.
 It was our favorite of the three.
 Though it is only about 12 feet high and it would easily fit on a baseball diamond, it glitters and sparkles in the sun.
 Pictures don’t really show the dazzling reflections.
-We climbed to the top and there are even more sheets of glass to see.
 There is a sign that prohibits collecting pieces of the silicate, so please leave it there for everyone to see.

 The Caineville Wash Road continues on toward Cathedral Valley, but we flipped around and drove 16 miles back to town.
 The Cathedral Valley road requires a river crossing, and a good 4 wheel drive, so if you continue on, make sure that you can make it.
 We loved our trip to the Temples!
 And Glass Mountain made it that much better.
 For more information about Capitol Reef, read about our visit.